 Throughout your claim, you’ll have the opportunity to ask questions and you’ll get regular updates about any progress.
 Every action your solicitor takes will try to help ensure you are fully compensated for your injuries.
 If you would like free advice on mobility scooter accident claims, please call our team today.

 Are you ready to make a mobility scooter accident claim?
 Or would you prefer to get some more advice and support first?
 Whether you’re looking to clarify your position insofar as whether you could be in a position to make a claim with a personal injury solicitor, or you’d like more information regarding making a No Win No Fee arrangement with a personal injury solicitor, we’d be glad to help you.

-Our friendly, compassionate team are on hand to help advise you on any aspect of making a claim and we could even help to find you a great accident claim lawyer who could be on your side, fighting your corner, right through your claim.
+Our friendly, compassionate team are on hand to help advise you on any aspect of making a claim.
+We could even help to find you a great accident claim lawyer who could be on your side.
+They could fight your corner, right through your claim.

-All you need to do is either pick up the phone and dial 0800 073 8801 or use the live chat or contact form on the site.
-We’re available any time, so you can get in touch at a time that’s convenient for you – we’re always ready to hear what you have to say.
+All you need to do is either pick up the phone and dial 0800 073 8801.
+Or, use the live chat or contact form on the site.
+We’re available any time.
+Therefore, you can get in touch at a time that’s convenient for you.
+We’re always ready to hear what you have to say.

 Below, we offer some further reading that you might find beneficial.

 Rules surrounding scooters and wheelchairs – Here, you could read about the government’s rules for this type of vehicle.

 Equipment you might need – Here is the NHS page on wheelchairs and scooters.

 Claiming for someone else – If your loved one was injured in this type of accident, you might be able to claim on their behalf.